-Consisting of several integrated modules, every software requires checking each of its units one by one as well as their combinations.
-In order to mitigate any malfunctions of integrated units, QATestLab provides the services of integration testing by evaluating the behavior of the system modules in unity.
+Consisting of several integrated modules, every software requires checking of each of its units one by one as well as their combinations.
+In order to mitigate any malfunctions of integrated units, QATestLab provides integration testing by evaluating the behavior of the system modules as a whole.

-Being developed by various programmers, each unit possesses different programming logic that may affect work of the other modules after their integration.
-After properly conducted unit checking, we create and execute integration tests to check whether system modules do not interfere with each other’s work in particular combinations and satisfy the requirements and standards.
+Each unit possesses different programming logic that may affect the work of the other modules after their integration as they have been developed by various programmers.
+The aim of integration testing is to ensure system modules do not interfere with each other in particular combinations and satisfy all the requirements.

-In order to provide thorough integrated testing, we follow several approaches.
-For verification of small systems, we apply Big Bang approach by testing all integrated units at once.
-If not all modules are ready for testing and the duration of the test phase is limited, we use incremental approach by combining several modules which are logically related.
+In order to provide thorough integration testing, we follow several approaches.
+For verification of small systems, we apply the Big Bang approach by testing all integrated units at once.
+If only some modules are ready for testing and the duration of the test phase is limited, we implement an incremental approach by combining several modules that are logically related.

-For incremental method we conduct top down or bottom up integration.
-Following bottom up strategy, we verify the work of integrated modules starting from lower levels.
+For the incremental method, we conduct “top down” or “bottom up” integration.
+Following the bottom up strategy, we verify the work of integrated modules starting from lower levels.
 Top down integration begins with testing modules from a higher level keeping the control flow of the system.

-A traditional integration testing model suits well in case the waterfall model is implemented in a project.
+A traditional integration testing model suits projects following the waterfall model.
 Adapting to the rules of the current software market, we perform manual testing or write automated scripts for projects with continuous integration.